openmrs/openmrs-module-oncology/BACKEND_PROPOSAL.md

      $vi myhost-server.conf
      ```
-     Edit new file and add your specific OpenMRS host connectivity details - which will be used by YAAR tool.
+     Edit new file and add your specific OpenMRS host connectivity details - which will be used later as a YAAR tool parameter file.

-  - USAGE INFO
+  - BASIC USAGE INFO
      ```bash
      $ ./yaar.sh
      OPENMRS REGIMEN ORDERSET TOOL v1.0 (20180803)...